NY AG Sues Amazon Over COVID-19 Worker Protections - Law360

 "Amazon needs to do better for all its employees to keep them safe.
 It's not that Amazon cannot afford to, but that Amazon doesn't want to," Appelbaum said.
 "Amazon has betrayed its responsibility to its employees to provide a safe workplace; and we must never tolerate that.
 Amazon needs to change."

+Amazon is represented by Zainab Ahmad, Mylan L. Denerstein, Jason C. Schwartz and Lucas C. Townsend of Gibson Dunn & Crutcher LLP.

-The case is The People of the State of New York by Letitia James v.
-Amazon.com Inc. et al. in the Supreme Court of the State of New York, County of New York.
-A case number was not immediately available Wednesday.
+The case is People of the State of New York v.
+Amazon.com Inc. et al., case number 1:21-cv-01417, in the U.S. District Court for the Southern District of New York.

 --Additional reporting by Lauren Berg, Danielle Nichole Smith and Kevin Stawicki.
-Editing by Alyssa Miller.
+Editing by Alyssa Miller and Jill Coffey.

 Update: This story has been updated with more details and with comments on the suit.

-Note: Correction: An earlier version of this story misstated the date that James' lawsuit was filed.